How to spend a great day in Florence Italy

 A good way to start your tour of Florence Italy highlights is by visiting this great viewpoint.
 The whole town will be right in front of you – such a great photo opportunity!
 Once you get all the way up, you will be left speechless for a while.
 It is incredible and probably the most scenic town you will ever see.
 The view reminded me a little of San Marino.

 How to get here?
-Take the bus 12 or 13 from train station (S.M.
+Take the bus 12 or 13 from the train station (S.M.
 Novella).
 Ticket price – 1.20€.
-Tickets should be bought in tobacco kiosks and validated in the bus.
+Tickets should be bought in tobacco kiosks and validated on the bus.
 The journey takes approx. 30 minutes.

 florence things to do